sunzhida/sunzhida/README.md

 ### Hi there 👋

 I obtain my Ph.D. from Human-Computer Interaction Initiative, Department of Computer Science and Engineering (CSE), Hong Kong University of Science and Technology (HKUST).
 I am under the supervision of Prof. Xiaojuan Ma.
 Prior to that, I obtained my master degree (M.Sc.) in Information Systems from Hong Kong Polytechnic University (PolyU) and my bachelor degree (B.B.A.) in Management Information Systems from Northeastern University (NEU).
-My major research interest is Human-Engaged Computing, including:
+My major research interest lies in __Human-Engaged Computing__.
+I focus on

 * Bridging the gulfs among human-computer communications with __metaphors__
 * Assisting exploratory and explanatory data analysis with __visualization__ and __storytelling__ techniques
 * Leveraging sensor-captured signals to maintain users' __physical__ and __mental health__ automatically
-* Fostering __user engagement__ and __wellbeing__ in a digital experience with __positive computing__
+* Fostering __user engagement__ and __wellbeing__ in a digital experience with positive computing

 Feel free to drop me a line!
 - 📫 How to reach me: zhida.sun@connect.ust.hk